 For this reason, you should generally be careful with giving your pooch too much liver.
 It is a great treat in small amounts, but should not make up a large portion of your pet’s diet.

 Can You Feed Your Dog Chicken Liver Every Day?

 It would depend on the dog’s diet, but since most diets cover your dog’s vitamin A requirements, it is best to avoid feeding liver every day.
 Instead, feed your dog only a little bit a few times a week.
 It is always a good idea to consult a veterinarian about the specifics of your dog’s dietary requirements and nutritional balance.

 Should You Cook Chicken Liver for Your Dog?

-Yes.
-Chicken livers should be cooked for your dog.
-Raw food isn’t necessarily a bad option, but you do run the risk of food poisoning.
-After you cook the liver, you can mash the liver to make them easier to feed as well.
+It depends on the chicken liver source, but it is generally safer to cook all chicken products, including the liver.
+Raw food isn’t necessarily a bad option, but you do run the risk of salmonellosis or food poisoning.
+After you cook the liver, you can mash it to make it easier to feed as well.

 There are many reasons to feed your pet liver.
 It is full of nutrients and vitamins to improve your pet’s overall health.
-They make very healthy treats.
+Liver can be a very healthy treat.
 However, this is not a food that should comprise the majority of your dog’s diet.
 They contain too many vitamins in many cases.
-It is completely safe for dogs to eat in moderation.
+So, only feed it to your dog in moderation.